Getting Started with Blazor Floating Action Button in Blazor Web App

 </div>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Floating Action Button component in the default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+The Blazor Floating Action Button component will render in your default web browser.

 Blazor Floating Action Button Component